openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 {{SET}} spec.

 ### Signature Key Resolution {#signature-key-resolution}
-The signature key can be obtained through `jwks_uri`, see {{discovery}}.
+The signature key can be obtained through "jwks_uri", see {{discovery}}.

 ### SSE Event Subject {#event-subjects}
-The subject of a SSE event is identified by the `subject` claim within the event payload, whose value is a Subject Identifier.
-The `subject` claim is REQUIRED for all SSE events.
-The JWT `sub` claim MUST NOT be present in any SET containing a SSE event.
+The subject of a SSE event is identified by the "subject" claim within the event payload, whose value is a Subject Identifier.
+The "subject" claim is REQUIRED for all SSE events.
+The JWT "sub" claim MUST NOT be present in any SET containing a SSE event.

 ### SSE Event Properties {#event-properties}